Updated May 24, 2024

 Reduce your choices

-To get your retail store moving, take the time now to whittle down your choices of who you allow on your sales floor, train them how to sell and you'll be able to help customers choose, not settle - or worse, walk out the door empty-handed.
+To get your retail store moving, take the time to whittle down your choices of who you allow on your sales floor and train them how to sell.
+You'll be able to help customers choose, not settle—or worse, walk out the door empty-handed.